libbpf/blazesym/README.md

 The base address of an ELF file is where its executable segment(s) is loaded.

-### Example of C API
+### An example of C API

-There is a C example in libbpf-bootstrap.
-You can find it at
+There is an example of C API in libbpf-bootstrap.
+You could view it at
 <https://github.com/libbpf/libbpf-bootstrap/blob/master/examples/c/profile.c>
 .
-This example samples the running process of every processor in a system periodically and prints their stack traces at the moment doing sampling.
+This example periodically samples the running process of every processor in a system and prints their stack traces when sampling.